ehovers10/dci/_chapters/dispute-in-discourse.md

 The general collaborative update framework forms the backbone of the analysis of [Bears](#bears) via the addition of sandboxes and evolving content (modifiable saturation).
 But the nature of the saturation is determined by the semantic structure of the particular utterance involved.

 Bare plurals are treated as generalized quantifiers with universal force subject to variable refinement.
 Bare plurals are, in this sense, variably strict.

+### Strict analyses

+Call a *strict analysis* any translation rules that assign an operator with  universal force to an English sentence.
+Operators that carry universal force generate true sentences just in case the set determined by the first operand is a subset of the set generated by the second one.

+It is natural to offer strict analyses of both *counterfactual conditionals* and sentences with *bare plural* subjects.
+To say that *Jack would have forgiven him, if Lenny had told the truth* is just to say that all situations in which Lenny tells the truth are also situations in which Jack forgives him.
+And to say that *Lawyers are liars* is just to say that anything that is a lawyer is also a liar.

+{% capture strict %}

+**Translations**

+{% include eqn.html lhs=counterfact rhs="A &#x297d; B" mult=0 conn="&rArr;" %}
+{% capture bareplhs %}
+*A*s are B
+{% endcapture %}
+{% include eqn.html lhs=bareplhs rhs="&forall;(A)(B)" mult=0 conn="&rArr;" %}

+**Semantic rules**

+For *A* and *B* of type *st*:
+{% include eqn.html lhs=strictcond rhs=subset mult=0 conn="=" %}
+For *A* and *B* of type: *et*:
+{% include eqn.html lhs=univgen rhs=subset mult=0 conn="=" %}

+{% endcapture %}
+{% include ex.html type="def" term="strict analyses" sent="Example" sub="Sub-example" defn=strict %}

+But both natural inclinations are held up by sticky situations.
+Alternate analyses are available for both counterfactuals and bare plurals, which rely on parallel treatment in terms of *preferred subclasses* of the set determined by the first operand.
+Thony Gillies {% include ref.html id="gillies2007" o="" %} argues that we can extract the strict analysis of counterfactuals from their sticky situation by developing an adequate story about the pragmatics of conditionals.
+He also argues that the extraction is worthwhile.
+I extend Gillies' ideas to provide what I take to be an equally worthwhile extraction of the strict analysis of bare plurals from their sticky situation.
+My account depends on a pragmatic story told within the framework of collaborative update semantics.

+### Counterfactuals

+It is natural to offer a strict analysis for both *counterfectual conditionals*.
+But there is a supposed problem with this analysis.
+The subset relation is *transitive*, and conjunction is *intersective* which means that strict conditionals verify *thinning*:

+{% capture thinning %}
+{% include eqn.html lhs=strictcond rhs=subset mult=0 conn="&rArr;" %}
+{% include eqn.html lhs='&nbsp;' rhs=acsubb mult=0 conn="&rArr;" %}
+{% include eqn.html lhs='&nbsp;' rhs=acstrictb mult=0 conn="&rArr;" %}
+{% endcapture %}
+{% include ex.html type="def" term="Thinning" sent="Example" sub="Sub-example" defn=thinning %}

+Unfortunately, English doesn't work this way.
+Consider:

+{% include ex.html type="ex" term="Honey" sent="If Pooh had eaten less honey, he would have fit through the hole." sub="But if Pooh had eaten less honey and worn his puffy jacket, he would have gotten stuck." defn="Obs/Def" %}

+[Honey](#honey) involves a perfectly consistent dialogue, but the strict analysis of counterfactuals predicts it to be inconsistent.
+The standard response to examples such as these {% include ref.html id="lewis1973,stalnaker1968" o="n" %} is to translate counterfactual conditionals with a *variably strict* operator, which works in two stages.
+First, it appeals to context to segregate the set determined by the first operand into preferred and dispreferred classes.
+It then, demands for truth only that the preferred group of elements be a subset of the set determined by the second operand.
+For counterfactual conditionals, the preferred class is usually glossed as the *closest possible worlds*.

+{% capture varstrict %}

+**Translation**

+{% include eqn.html lhs=counterfact rhs=abvsc mult=0 conn="&rArr;" %}

+**Semantic rule**

+For *A* and *B* of type *st*, and &delta;(*i*) the characteristic set of the selection function determined by context *i*:
+{% include eqn.html lhs=aprefsem rhs=aprefset mult=0 conn="=" %}
+{% include eqn.html lhs=abvscsem rhs=aprefsubb mult=0 conn="=" %}

+{% endcapture %}
+{% include ex.html type="def" term="Variably strict analysis" sent="Example" sub="Sub-example" defn=varstrict %}

+Thony Gillies {% include ref.html id="gillies2007" o="" %} has argued that the standard response is not the right way to extract [Pooh](#honey) from his sticky situation.
+We can preserve the strict analysis of counterfactuals if we allow them to act as monsters, shifting the index of evaluation in the course of interpretation.
+In particular, if the set determined by the consequent of the conditional is guaranteed to include some antecedant worlds, then the extraction is achieved.

+{% capture shiftstrict %}

+**Translations**

+{% include eqn.html lhs=counterfact rhs="A &#x297d;<sub>s</sub> B" mult=0 conn="&rArr;" %}
+{% capture bareplhs %}
+*A*s are B
+{% endcapture %}

+**Semantic rules**

+For *A* and *B* of type *st*:
+{% include eqn.html lhs=shiftstrictcond rhs=shiftsubset mult=0 conn="=" %}

+{% endcapture %}
+{% include ex.html type="def" term="shifty strict analyses" sent="Example" sub="Sub-example" defn=shiftstrict %}

 ## Plurals and precision